RuyiLi/jyasic/README.md

 yellow - photon overdrive: disables all enemies from attacking and removes fire delay.

-purple - risk of rain: reverses all enemy bullets, making them shoot themselves.
+light purple/violet - risk of rain: reverses all enemy bullets, making them shoot themselves.

 light red - hack://override: makes all enemies shoot to the right instead of down.

-light green - energy barrier: spawns a temporary energy shield that reflects all incoming bullets.
+light green - guard skill:distortion: spawns a temporary energy shield that reflects all incoming bullets and duplicates them.

 red - adagio redshift: freezes all enemies, shoot two bullets, and lifesteal upon hitting enemies.

+purple - cyber drive: Shoots a large amount of bullets with varying speeds at multiple angles.